top of page

 123 Farm Lavender Festival Activities and Shopping

-Apart from exploring the 20 acres of walkable lavender fields, the festival offers a variety of lavender-based activities:
+Apart from exploring the 20 acres of walkable lavender fields, the festival offers a variety of lavender-based activities.
+Some are only available at select times and/or on select days, so you can look at this page on their website for the most current schedule.

-• Live music - 6:30pm - 9pm: There is a rotating schedule of performers on a small stage in the food court area.
-Check their performance calendar to make sure you see your favorite performer at the festival.
+• Live music - There is a rotating schedule of performers on a small stage in the outdoor food court area.
+During the lavender festival, it's mostly folk bands and singers with acoustic guitars.
+It gives the festival a wonderful ambiance!

-• Tractor-Pulled Wagon Tours: Hop on the back of a tractor-pulled wagon to tour the festival grounds with an expert guide detailing information.
-A highlight includes visiting a 1000-year-old Oak Tree.
-These tours cost an extra $5 per person and takes 10-15 minutes.
+• Tractor-Pulled Wagon Tours - Hop on a wagon and get towed around by a tractor to tour the festival grounds with a guide sharing the history of the farm.
+A highlight includes visiting a 1,000-year-old oak tree.
+These tours cost an extra $8 per person (discounts for seniors, students, and kids) and take 10-15 minutes.
 No reservations taken; first-come, first-serve.

-• Distillation Demonstration: Watch as a lavender farmer demonstrates how to extract the essential oil from the lavender plants.
-Demos daily at 6pm and lasts 30-45 minutes.
+• Distillation Demonstration - Watch as a lavender farmer demonstrates how to extract the essential oil from the lavender plants.
+Demos are free and last 30-45 minutes.

-• Winery Tour: A free mini winery tour led by the farmer, who will tell you about the grape varieties that are cultivated at 123 Farm and give you a taste of their Black Bench Winery Rose.
-Weekends only at 6:30pm.
+• Winery Tour - A free mini winery tour led by the farmer, who will tell you about the grape varieties that are cultivated at 123 Farm, their vision for the future of Black Bench Winery, and give you a sample of one of their wines!
+It's free and takes 30-45 minutes.

-123 Farm Lavender Festival In LA Review In The Great Wide California Travel Blog By Locals
+123 Farm Lavender Festival Near LA Travel Blog By Locals In The Great Wide

 123 Farm Lavender Festival Food and Drinks